biggusbeetus/assert/README.md

 # Assert

-Stolen from ThePrimeagen, used to enact on NASA's power of ten rules :)
+Stolen from ThePrimeagen, used to misuse on NASA's power of ten rules :)